coopermaa/awesome-rack/README.md

   * [RESTRack-Splitter](http://github.com/stjohncj/RESTRack-Splitter) - A library for interacting with RESTful web services with automatic distribution across multiple nodes of a cluster.

-* [jellyfish](https://github.com/godfat/jellyfish) - Pico web framework for building API-centric web applications (~ 250 LOC)
+* [jellyfish](https://github.com/godfat/jellyfish) - Pico web framework for building API-centric web applications (~ 250 LOC).
-* [junior](https://github.com/eddanger/junior) - An MVC Web Framework
+* [junior](https://github.com/eddanger/junior) - An MVC Web Framework.
-* [Kenji](https://github.com/kballenegger/Kenji) - A lightweight backend framework for Ruby
+* [Kenji](https://github.com/kballenegger/Kenji) - A lightweight backend framework for Ruby.
 * [cramp](https://github.com/lifo/cramp) - A fully asynchronous realtime web application framework in Ruby.
 It is built on top of
-  EventMachine
+  EventMachine.
 * [Brooklyn](https://github.com/luislavena/brooklyn) - Small web tool on top of Rack.
 No documentation.
-* [Coset](https://github.com/chneukirchen/coset-mirror) -A framework specifically for implementing RESTful Rack applications by Christian Neukirchen.
+* [Coset](https://github.com/chneukirchen/coset-mirror) - A framework specifically for implementing RESTful Rack applications by Christian Neukirchen.
   Coset is introduced in the paper [`Introducing Rack`](http://chneukirchen.org/talks/euruko-2007/neukirchen07introducingrack.pdf).
-* [Rango](https://github.com/botanicus/rango) - An ultralightweight, ultracustomizable, ultracool web framework inspired by Django
+* [Rango](https://github.com/botanicus/rango) - An ultralightweight, ultracustomizable, ultracool web framework inspired by Django.
 * [Pancake](https://github.com/hassox/pancake) - Construct Rack stacks as mixins.
 Almost all key aspects of web frameworks are covered in Pancake as mixins to help you create your own re-usable Rack Stacks without worrying about the really low level plumbing.
 * [Grape](https://github.com/intridea/grape) - An opinionated micro-framework for creating REST-like APIs in Ruby.
-* [Napa](https://github.com/bellycard/napa) - simple framework for building Rack based APIs using Grape, Roar and ActiveRecord.
+* [Napa](https://github.com/bellycard/napa) - Simple framework for building Rack based APIs using Grape, Roar and ActiveRecord.
-  It's designed to make it easy to quickly create and deploy new API services by providing generators, middlewares and a console similar to what you would expect from a Rails app
+  It's designed to make it easy to quickly create and deploy new API services by providing generators, middlewares and a console similar to what you would expect from a Rails app.
-* [Crep](https://github.com/crepe/crepe) - a lightweight API framework designed to help you write clean, fast web services in Ruby.
+* [Crep](https://github.com/crepe/crepe) - A lightweight API framework designed to help you write clean, fast web services in Ruby.
   With an elegant and intuitive DSL inspired by RSpec, and with a nod to Grape, Crepe makes API design simple.
 * [Lotus](https://github.com/lotus)- A complete MVC web framework for Ruby.
-* [Camping](https://github.com/camping/camping) - A web framework which consistently stays at less than 4kB of code
+* [Camping](https://github.com/camping/camping) - A web framework which consistently stays at less than 4kB of code.
-* [Espresso](https://github.com/espresso/espresso) - Scalable Web Framework aimed at Speed and Simplicity. (deprecated)
+* [Espresso](https://github.com/espresso/espresso) - Scalable Web Framework aimed at Speed and Simplicity.
-* [Halcyon](https://github.com/mtodd/halcyon) - A JSON Web Application Framework for developing lightweight applications interfaced via JSON-encoded HTTP requests. (deprecated)
+* [Halcyon](https://github.com/mtodd/halcyon) - A JSON Web Application Framework for developing lightweight applications interfaced via JSON-encoded HTTP requests.
 * [Wee](https://github.com/mneumann/wee) - A light-weight, very high-level and modern web-framework that makes **W**eb **e**ngineering **e**asy
 * [Mack](https://github.com/markbates/mack) - A Ruby web application framework.
-It takes the best ideas from several frameworks, including Rails, Merb, and Ramaze
+It takes the best ideas from several frameworks, including Rails, Merb, and Ramaze.
-* [Merb](https://github.com/merb/merb) - A web development framework for fast, simple, and powerful development
+* [Merb](https://github.com/merb/merb) - A web development framework for fast, simple, and powerful development.
 * [Hanami](https://github.com/hanami/hanami) - a Ruby MVC web framework comprised of many micro-libraries.
   It has a simple, stable API, a minimal DSL.

-  * [awesome-hanami](https://github.com/davydovanton/awesome-hanami) - A collection of awesome Hanami Gems and projects
+  * [awesome-hanami](https://github.com/davydovanton/awesome-hanami) - A collection of awesome Hanami Gems and projects.

-* [Ramaze](https://github.com/ramaze/ramaze) - A simple, light and modular open-source web application framework written in Ruby
+* [Ramaze](https://github.com/ramaze/ramaze) - A simple, light and modular open-source web application framework written in Ruby.

   * [ramaze-book](https://github.com/Ramaze/ramaze-book) - The official book for the Ramaze web framework.
-No longer maintained

 * [Sin](https://github.com/raggi/sin) - A multi-app web-app DSL derived from Sinatra, riding on rack.
-* [Gin](https://github.com/jcasts/gin) - A small Ruby web framework, built on Rack, which borrows from Sinatra expressiveness, and targets larger applications
+* [Gin](https://github.com/jcasts/gin) - A small Ruby web framework, built on Rack, which borrows from Sinatra expressiveness, and targets larger applications.
 * [Pakyow](https://github.com/pakyow/pakyow/) - An open-source framework for the modern web.
-Build web-based apps faster with a view-first development process that's friendly to everyone
+Build web-based apps faster with a view-first development process that's friendly to everyone.
 * [Scorched](https://github.com/Wardrop/Scorched) - Light-weight, DRY as a desert, web framework for Ruby.
 Simliar to Sinatra.
   Scorched is a true evolutionary enhancement of Sinatra, with more power, focus, and less clutter.
 * [Rack::App](https://github.com/rack-app/rack-app) - Bare bone minimalistic (masochistic) pico framework for building rack apps.